MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-quickstart.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/rso-quickstart-goal.png)

-For constraints, select the following
+For constraints, select the following:

 - Schedule Within Working Hours
 - Meets Required Characteristics (if your requirements and resources both have characteristics)
 - Matches Territory (if your requirements and resources both belong to the same service territory, in our example, Washington state (WA))

+**Pro Tip:** It is best to start with fewer constraints and add more as you successfully run RSO.
+This was it is easier to troubleshoot if RSO produces unexpected results or none at all.

-For objectives, select the following order
+For objectives, select the following order:

 1. Maximize Total Working Hours
 2. Minimize Total Travel Time